Snake River Plain (ecoregion): Upper Snake River Plain (12e)

 The Upper Snake River Plain ecoregion is characterized by nearly level river terraces, floodplains, and lake plains containing many canals and rivers.
-Elevation varies from 4,400 to 5,000 feet (1,341 to 1,524 m).
+Elevation varies from 4,400 to 5,000 ft (1,341 to 1,524 m).
 The region is primarily used for irrigated cropland, pastureland, suburban and urban developments, and industrial areas, and aquatic resources have been degraded by irrigation diversions, channelization, dams, sewage treatment, nonpoint pollution, food processing, and phosphate processing.
 Extensive surface-irrigated small grain, sugar beet, potato, and alfalfa farming occurs.
 The frost-free season is shorter and crops are less varied than in agricultural areas downstream.
 Potential natural vegetation is sagebrush steppe, with saltbush-greasewood communities in the southwest.
 Big sagebrush, bluebunch wheatgrass, bluegrass, cheatgrass, rabbitbrush, squirreltail, needle-and-thread, Indian ricegrass, and fourwing saltbush are present.
 Riparian areas feature sedges, perennial grasses, willows, and cottonwood.
 The region covers 1463 sqmi in eastern Idaho, mostly along the interstate corridor from American Falls to St. Anthony.
 It includes the Camas National Wildlife Refuge and most of the Fort Hall Indian Reservation.